Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 \section{Wrapped Floer cohomology and Legendrian surgery}

-In this section we outline an argument that establishes the isomorphism between $CE^{\ast}(\Lambda)$ and $CW^*(C)$ where $C$ is the co-core disk of the surgery.
-Our proof is a generalization of the corresponding result under Lagrangian handle attachment exposed in \cite{BEE}.
-Since the description there is rather brief we discuss the basic steps also in the original case here.
-More precisely, we first define a version of wrapped Floer cohomology using only purely holomorphic disks and show that the resulting theory agrees with the usual version defined in terms of holomorphic disks with a Hamiltonian term.
+In this section we present the argument that establishes the isomorphism between $CE^{\ast}(\Lambda)$ and $CW^*(C)$ where $C$ is the co-core disk of the surgery.
+Our proof is a generalization of the corresponding result under Lagrangian handle attachment exposed in \cite{BEE} and uses the technical results on relevant moduli spaces in \cite{Esurgerycurves}.

+We first define a version of wrapped Floer cohomology using only purely holomorphic disks and show that the resulting theory agrees with the usual version defined in terms of holomorphic disks with a Hamiltonian term.
 Second we discuss the surgery isomorphism in \cite{BEE}, and third we discuss how to generalize that argument to partially wrapped Floer cohomology calculations.